 About the Fellows Program

-The National Center for Pyramid Model Innovations identifies a cohort of Fellows to work with and learn from NCPMI faculty.
-Fellows have the opportunity to be involved in a variety of activities including developing training materials, providing training, summarizing research, collaborating on research activities, and developing policy materials.
-Each fellow is assigned to a center faculty who serves as their mentor.
-The fellow and mentor create a professional development plan based on the fellow’s goals.
-Fellows work with their PMI mentor from a distance and are not expected to relocate.
-This fellowship is not designed to take the place of their current work or mentoring from their doctoral program advisor.
+The National Center for Pyramid Model Innovations (NCPMI) is pleased to announce the application process for our second cohort of Fellows.
+NCPMI fellows will have the opportunity to be involved in a variety of activities including, but not limited to, developing training materials, providing training, summarizing research, collaborating on research activities, and developing policy materials.
+Each fellow will be matched with a center faculty who will serve as their mentor and collaborator.
+The fellow and mentor will create a professional development plan based on the fellow’s goals.

 Erin Barton, PhD, BCBA-D